sdiehl/typechecker-zoo/README.md

 ### Algorithm W

 Robin Milner's classic Hindley-Milner type inference algorithm from _A Theory of Type Polymorphism in Programming_.

+### Type Classes

+Haskell-style type classes layered on top of Hindley-Milner, with superclasses, default methods, and dictionary-passing elaboration.

+Follows the qualified-types presentation from Mark Jones' _Typing Haskell in Haskell_.

 ### System F